sebascert/itesm-missing-semester/CONTRIBUTING.md

    `devtools/format.sh` and `devtools/check.sh` before uploading your PR.
 5. Fix PR Check errors if they come up, no PR will get merged with failing checks.
+6. Check regularly the feedback and change requests posted until the PR gets succesfully merged.
+7. Whenever the PR conflicts with the target branch, DO NOT merge it back, please rebase your PR branch into the new target one, and solve the conflicts on your end.

 ## Commits